Estimation Stability with Cross Validation (ESCV): Experimental Results for Lasso

 \section{Experimental Results for Lasso}

 In this section, we evaluate $ESCV$'s performance relative to the cross validation ($CV$) across a variety of data examples.
 In each problem, we fit a linear model using the Lasso.
 We focus our attention on the comparison with $CV$ as it is the most popular criterion in practice.

-In all the data examples, we use the same grid-search algorithm to find a minimum of $\tau$ for $ESCV$ and that for $CV$.
-For our algorithm, we determine the domains for $\tau$, $[0,\tau_{\max}]$ in each of our pseudo-solutions $\hat\beta[l;\tau]$, where $\tau_{\max}$ is the $L_1$-norm of the saturated pseudo-solution.
-We limit our choice of $\tau$ to the intersection of the domains.
-This potentially truncates some large values of $\tau$ from the original lasso path, but we view this as inconsequential as we are often after sparse solutions corresponding to relatively small values of $\tau$.

-The fact that a $\tau$ value is larger than the upper limit of the intersection implies that for at least one pseudo data set, the solution at this $\tau$ value is not unique so this $\tau$ value corresponds to instability and we would not want to consider it in our search for a stable solution.
-We evaluate each criterion in a equally spaced grid of 1000 values of $\tau$ in the resulting domain.
+The R code for all the simulations is included as supplementary material.

+In all the data examples, we use the same grid-search algorithm to evaluate our $ES$ and $CV$ metrics.
+For our algorithm, we first run Lasso on the original data using the R package ``glmnet'', which determines the grid of 100 candidate $\lambda$'s.
+As documented in \citet{FriHasTib10}, the grid starts with the smallest $\lambda_{max}$ that gives $||\hat\beta[\lambda_{max}]||_1 = 0$, and decreases uniformly on a log scale.
+The minimum $\lambda$ on the grid depends on the relationship of $n$ and $p$.
+The $\lambda$ grid is then used on all pseudo data sets to evaluate our $ES$ and $CV$ metrics.

 We start with simple sparse gaussian linear model simulations with our focus on the high dimensional data set up.
 We will vary the simulation parameters such as correlation strength within features and signal strength, as well as explore popular correlation structures of the design matrix, to cover a wide range of data scenarios in practice.
 We compare the solutions picked by $ESCV$ and $CV$ with regard to parameter estimation, prediction, and model selection performance measures such as $F$-measure and model size.
-We also include the $BIC$ choice, but note that it performs poorly as expected in our high dimensional setting.
+We also include the extended $BIC$ choice, and follow the suggestions by the authors \citep{ChenChen08} on the choice of its tuning parameter $\gamma$.
+For most of the simulations, we use $\gamma = 0.5$ as they fall under the high dimensional setting.
+The only exception is the $n=100,\ p=50$ case, where we use the original $BIC$, corresponding to $\gamma = 0$.